Last Update: May 2017

 SFP’s general objectives for this roundtable are to provide a platform for the seafood supply chain to catalyze snapper and grouper fishery improvement projects (FIPs) throughout the Americas, learn from each other’s experience and develop best practices, and cooperate to apply leverage to drive further improvements.
 Our specific objectives are:

-- Monitor snapper and grouper FIPs throughout the Americas and, if any are lacking in progress, encourage FIP leaders to undertake and publicly report action.
+- Monitor snapper and grouper FIPs throughout the Americas and offer support when needed.

 - Explore methods by which the supply chain can encourage fisher compliance with current regulations.